Avvale-IA-CICD/AvvaleCPI/MMZ - Cell Iflows/SEDA_Model_-_Single_Queue_-_Restart_and_Discard_MMZ-1.0.1/readme.md

 **Functional Summary**
 - **Brief description of the iFlow**
-  This iFlow simulates a multi-step asynchronous process using JMS queues and SEDA (Staged Event-Driven Architecture) for routing.
-It includes error handling with exception subprocesses and message discarding based on retry counts.
-The process is triggered by an HTTPS call, and messages are passed through different steps.
+This iFlow demonstrates a SEDA (Staged Event-Driven Architecture) model with a single queue.
+It receives messages, processes them in multiple steps, and discards messages that exceed the maximum retry attempts or have an unknown step.

 - **Involved systems with Adapters Type and Endpoint Type**
-    - SQUEUE: JMS (EndpointSender)
+    - SQUEUE: JMS - EndpointSender
-    - Postman: HTTPS (EndpointSender)
+    - Postman: HTTPS - EndpointSender
-    - RQUEUE: JMS (EndpointRecevier)
+    - RQUEUE: JMS - EndpointRecevier

 - **Key steps**
-    1. Receive a message via HTTPS.
+    1. The iFlow starts upon receiving a message from the SEDA_MAIN_QUEUE via the JMS adapter or via HTTPS adapter and URL path '/seda/start/jms'.
-    2. Save the initial message and set headers.
+    2. The message is processed by the "Dummy Start" process which enrich the message to start the route.
-    3. The "SEDA Router" process determines which step to execute based on the `Step` property.
+    3. The iFlow determines the next step based on the `Step` property.
-    4. Each step (Step 1, Step 2, Step 3) prepares a message and then calls a subsequent process.
+    4. It calls the corresponding sub-process ("Step 1", "Step 2", or "Step 3").
-    5. After each step custom statuses are set and the next queue "Next Step" is defined through a Service Task.
+    5. Each step updates the message and forwards it.
-    6. If a step fails, an exception subprocess logs the error.
+    6. If the step is unknown, the message is discarded with "DiscardedUnknownStep" status.
-    7. If the message exceeds the maximum retry count, it's discarded.
-Otherwise it continues in the SEDA Router.
+    7. If the maximum retry count is exceeded, the message is discarded with "DiscardedMaxRetries" status.
-    8. A script logs discarded messages.
+    8. Exception subprocesses are used in each step to set custom statuses and log async exceptions using Groovy scripts.

 - **Message transformation**
-    - Enricher components are used to set headers and properties at various stages.
+    - The "Dummy Start" process sets headers such as `SAP_Sender`, `SAP_Receiver`, and `SAP_MessageType`.
+It also sets the property `Step` to "Step1".
-    - Constant values and expressions are used to manipulate message content.
+    - "Step 1", "Step 2", and "Step 3" processes update the `Step` property to determine the next step.
+The processes "Prepare Step 2" and "Prepare Step 3" enriches the content by adding `<Envelope><MessageB64>...</MessageB64></Envelope>`.
-    - Scripts are used to log exception and discarded messages.
+    - Custom statuses are added to the message processing log throughout the flow.

 - **Externalized parameters list, configured values and their descriptions**
-    - `MaxRetries`: 10 (Maximum number of retries before discarding a message)
+    - `MaxRetries`: 10 - Maximum number of retries before discarding a message.
-    - `SEDA_MAIN_QUEUE`: SEDA_MODEL_MMZ (Main queue used for SEDA routing)
+    - `SEDA_MAIN_QUEUE`: SEDA_MODEL_MMZ - Name of the main queue used for message processing.
-    - `Expiration Period`: 7 (Expiration period for messages)
+    - `Expiration Period`: 7 - Expiration period for messages.
-    - `Maximum Retry Interval`: 1440 (Maximum retry interval in minutes)
+    - `Maximum Retry Interval`: 1440 - Maximum retry interval.
-    - `Retention Threshold 4 Alerting`: 1 (Retention threshold for alerting)
+    - `Retention Threshold 4 Alerting`: 1 - Retention threshold for alerting.
-    - `Retry Interval`: 15 (Retry interval in minutes)
+    - `Retry Interval`: 15 - Retry interval.
-    - `Number of Concurrent Processes`: 1 (Number of concurrent processes for JMS)
+    - `Number of Concurrent Processes`: 1 - Number of concurrent processes.

 - **DataStore / JMS Dependency**
 Yes

 - **Cloud Connector Dependency**
 Not Found

 - **Common Scripts Dependency**
-    - `Log_Exception_Async.groovy` (scriptBundleId: Groovy_Logging_Scripts)
+    - Log_Discarded_Message.groovy - Groovy_Logging_Scripts
-    - `Log_Discarded_Message.groovy` (scriptBundleId: Groovy_Logging_Scripts)
+    - Log_Exception_Async.groovy - Groovy_Logging_Scripts

 - **ProcessDirect ComponentType Dependency**
 Not Found